-During 2019 advances were received from EOWC member municipalities to initiate the Cell Gap CRTC analysis process and in 2019, 2020 and 2021 additional advances were received from municipalities for their 10 million dollar contribution to the Cell Gap Project agreement with the Government of Canada and Province of Ontario.
+During 2019 advances were received from EOWC member municipalities to initiate the Cell Gap CRTC analysis process and in 2019, 2020, 2021 and 2022 additional advances were received from municipalities for their 10 million dollar contribution to the Cell Gap Project agreement with the Government of Canada and Province of Ontario.

-EOLC is not incorporated but was formed to lead the implementation of the regional economic development strategy.
+EOLC was incorporated in 2022 and was formed to lead the implementation of the regional economic development strategy.
 EOLC consists of five partner organizations including EOWC and EORN.
-EOLC transactions are processed by EORN through a due from (to) account as disclosed below.
+Prior to incorporation, EOLC transactions were processed by EORN through a due from (to) account as disclosed below.